-Theft is a serious problem everywhere and the University is no exception.
-Because of the diversity on our campus, it has become a favorable place for criminals.
+Theft is a serious problem everywhere and ETSU is no exception.
+The open environment of campuses make them a target for criminals.
 The best ally in crime prevention is to provide our community with the proper education, awareness, and crime prevention techniques.
 Thieves work in office buildings, libraries, restaurants, residence halls, and other places where people gather.
 Thefts of backpacks, purses, laptops, phones, and other electronic gadgets are the most prevalent crime on campus.
 By working with the police and following a few common sense recommendations, you can significantly reduce the chances of a thief stealing University or personal property.

 Method of Operation of a Thief